seaarts/proppy/README.md

 Wireless propagation models for Python.

 This package implements radio propagation models in Python, streamlining the use of data to model and forecast wireless conneciton quality.
+This package is primarily designed for [LoRaWAN](https://en.wikipedia.org/wiki/LoRa), however many of the implemented wireless models and tools can be applied to other technologies.

 ## Installation
 Clone the `proppy` repo to your machine.